veltman/clmystery/README.md

 	OOOOOOO'  `@@a               @@a@@   @@""           a@@   a     |@@@ OOOO3
 	`OOOO'       `@    aa@@       aaa"""          @a        a@     a@@@',OOOO'

-Originally from: https://github.com/veltman/clmystery (Do **not** look here for help or solutions).
+Originally from: https://github.com/veltman/clmystery (Do **not** look there for help or solutions).
+Do not work together on this.

 There's been a murder in Terminal City, and TCPD needs your help.

 To figure out whodunit, you need access to a command line.

-Once you're ready, download this repo (or download clmystery.zip and unzip it).
+Once you're ready, fork and clone this repo.

 Open a Terminal, go to the location of the files, and start by reading the file 'instructions'.